AdvaitSan/JavaInterpreter/README.md

 ### Prerequisites

-- Java Development Kit (JDK) 8 or higher.
+- Java Development Kit (JDK) 8 or higher

 ### Compile and Run